wso2/docs-ob-toolkit-cds/en/docs/try-out/consent-manager.md

     ![view consent](../assets/img/try-out/consent-manager/view-consent.png)

-- You can view the details such as the associated TPP application, consent granted date, consent expiry date, account numbers, and permissions that you have granted.
+- You can view the details such as the associated Data Recipient application, consent granted date, consent expiry date, account numbers, and permissions that you have granted.

     ![consent details](../assets/img/try-out/consent-manager/consent-details.png)